 We operate in Japan and our business transactions are principally denominated in Japanese Yen.
-However, we are exposed to foreign exchange risk arising primarily from the transactions in its cash and cash equivalents, deposits, financial assets and accruals, provisions and other payables denominated in United States Dollars.
-Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities which are denominated in a currency that is not the entity's functional currency.
+However, we are exposed to foreign exchange risks associated with United States Dollars for expenses we incur in such currency.
+To manage such foreign exchange risks, we entered into foreign exchange transactions to purchase United States Dollars using Japanese Yen in FY2019.
 Our finance division monitors our foreign exchange fluctuation exposure closely.
-In light of the continued fluctuation of Japanese Yen against United States Dollars in recent years, we have managed to minimise our exposures in United States Dollars by maintaining a majority of the cash and bank balances into Japanese Yen.
-As at 30 June 2018, our Directors consider the volatility of the exchange rate of Japanese Yen against United States Dollars and our currency exposures of United States Dollars to be acceptable.
-During the Year, we did not use any hedge instrument to manage our foreign currency exposure.
+In light of the continued fluctuation of Japanese Yen against United States Dollars in recent years, we will continue manage our exposures in United States Dollars by maintaining significant amount of our cash and bank balances in Japanese Yen.